belovachap/primecoin-debian/README.md

-# Primecoin for Debian / Ubuntu
+# Primecoin for Debian

-A fork of the reference primecoin client that focuses on support for Debian / Ubuntu :wink:
+A fork of the reference primecoin client that focuses on support for Debian :wink:

 ## Debian